-The drive to Hendy Woods in Mendocino County includes vineyards, ranches, fruit orchards, curvy roads and small towns.
-All of this beauty leads you to an 845 acre park with 120 acres of old growth redwoods and 5+ miles of level-ish trails.
+The drive to Hendy Woods in Mendocino County includes vineyards, ranches, fruit orchards, curvy roads, and small towns.
+All of this beauty leads you to an 845-acre park with 120 acres of old-growth redwoods and 5+ miles of level-ish trails.
 The park is completely shaded by the gentle giants and bays yet is open enough to let a breeze flow through.
 The Navarro River skirts the park and on a wet season will even overflow into the park!

-Hendy Woods is a California State Park with some camping and easy trails with day use picnic areas that also drop you down to the river.
-This park is perfect year round!
+Hendy Woods is a California State Park with some camping and easy trails with day-use picnic areas that also drop you down to the river.
+This park is perfect year-round!
 Need a little escape from the hustle and bustle of life but don’t want to go too far?
 Hendy Woods is perfect!
 Plus side is you can also go wine tasting after!
-Or stop in the small towns for fresh picked fruits and veggies or a little shopping.
+Or stop in the small towns for fresh-picked fruits and veggies or a little shopping.
 Hendy Woods is on the way to the town of Mendocino and would be a great stop to stretch your legs and walk among the gentle giants before you reach the beachside town!

 Little Hendy Grove

-We started our hike at the day use area and walked along the road just a bit until we reached Eagle Trail.
-Would highly recommend grabbing a map from the ranger or at the day use parking lot…we got a little lost on a couple of the trails and we had a map AND the AllTrails app!
+We started our hike at the day-use area and walked along the road just a bit until we reached Eagle Trail.
+Would highly recommend grabbing a map from the ranger or at the day-use parking lot…we got a little lost on a couple of the trails and we had a map AND the AllTrails app!
 Some of the trails are well marked and some could use a sign or two on them.
 Eagle Trail leads you to the 40 acre Little Hendy Grove.
 Don’t let the name fool you!
 There are some ginormous trees in Little Hendy Grove!

 Following along Little Hendy Trail we found the albino redwood!
 The last time we had visited the park, the ranger told us there was one in the park but we couldn’t find it.
-We’ve only seen a couple others, one up in Humboldt and one in San Francisco.
+We’ve only seen a couple of others, one up in Humboldt and one in San Francisco.
 The needles are almost a bright white instead of the usual dark green.
 So great to see the tree thriving next to its parent tree.

 After seeing the albino redwood, we came across a group of 4 besties that are now joined together forever.
-At first glance from ground level it looks like a really huge redwood but when you look up you can see it is 4 trees that joined together forever!
-Oh the stories I am sure they can tell after hundreds of years being together watching all of us!
+At first glance from ground level, it looks like a really huge redwood but when you look up you can see it is 4 trees that joined together forever!
+Oh, the stories I am sure they can tell after hundreds of years being together watching all of us!

 Being in this small redwood grove was amazing.
 Any worries we might have had before entering the grove had disappeared with the soft fresh air.